towhee-io/towhee-docs/docs/advanced/DAG-details.md

 **OperatorRepr**

-An operator is the unit to process the input data in a Towhee pipeline.When creating an
+An operator is the unit to process the input data in a Towhee pipeline.
+When creating an

 `OperatorRepr`, we need the following information:

 - Name: the name of the operator.

-- Function: in the form of 'author/operator_name', so Towhee's engine can find the corresponding functional unit either from local cache or Towhee' hub.
+- Function: in the form of 'author/operator_name', so Towhee's engine can find the corresponding functional unit either from local cache or Towhee hub.

 - Tag: optional, the version of operator to use, since each operator repo might have several branches or tags in Towhee's hub, users can specify the tag to use, otherwise Towhee use 'main' in default.